3mdeb/96boards-docs-wiki/Dragonboard-410c-OpenEmbedded-and-Yocto.md

 In order to successfully set up your build environment, you will need to install the following package dependencies.

-Step 1: You will need git installed on your Linux host machine
+**Step 1**: You will need git installed on your Linux host machine

 `$ sudo apt-get install git`

-Step 2: Visit the OpenEmbedded (Getting Started) wiki to see which distribution specific dependencies you will need
+**Step 2**: Visit the OpenEmbedded (Getting Started) wiki to see which distribution specific dependencies you will need

 http://www.openembedded.org/wiki/Getting_started

-Step 3: Install 96Boards specific dependencies
+**Step 3**: Install 96Boards specific dependencies

 ```shell
 $ sudo apt-get install dialog